Ph.D., 2020, Stanford University

-Nathan Acebo is an Assistant Professor of Anthropology and Indigenous and Native American Studies (NAIS) at the University of Connecticut.
-He practices CBPR-based Indigenous Archaeology and his work thematically explores how Indigenous epistemologies can inform New Materialist approaches to subaltern resistance, communal autonomy and affective potentiality in the pre- and post-colonial contexts of Alta California and the plantation era in Hawaii.
-Dr. Acebo explores these topics through field and museum-based collection analysis using different methodologies inclusive of lithic and ceramic analyses, geochemical archaeometry techniques, digital ethnography, and qualitative approaches to GIS mapping.
-Dr. Acebo’s research has been supported by the Mellon Foundation, the National Science Foundation, Society for California Archaeology, and various research institutes at Stanford University.
-He also held the University of California Chancellor’s Postdoctoral Fellow (President Post-Doc Program) and Critical Mission Studies Fellowship at the UC Merced and UC San Diego from 2020-2021.
+Nate Acebo is an Assistant Professor of Anthropology and Native American and Indigenous Studies (NAISI) at the University of Connecticut.
+He practices Community-Based Participatory Research (CPBR) in Indigenous Archaeology and his work explores how past and present Indigenous knowledges and practices can enable subaltern resistance, communal autonomy and affective potentiality in the pre- and post-colonial contexts of North America (Alta California and New England) and the Pacific (Hawaiʻi).
+Dr. Acebo explores these subjects through field and museum-based collection analysis using different methodologies inclusive of geochemical archaeometry techniques, digital ethnography, and qualitative approaches to geographic information system cartography.
+Dr. Acebo’s research has been supported by the Mellon Foundation, the National Science Foundation, Society for California Archaeology, and various research institutes at University of Connecticut, Tufts University, the University of California system, and Stanford University.

-ANTH5395: Indigenous & Collaboration-Based Archaeologies
+- ANTH 5395.
+Indigenous & Collaboration-Based Archaeologies

-ANTH1006: Introduction to Anthropology
+- ANTH 1006.
+Introduction to Anthropology

-ANTH3098: The Archaeology of Resistance
+- ANTH 3098.
+The Archaeology of Resistance